neondatabase/website/content/docs/ai/ai-intro.md

 <a href="https://github.com/mistralai/cookbook/blob/main/third_party/Neon/neon_text_to_sql.ipynb" description="A Text-to-SQL conversion app built with Mistral AI, Neon, and LangChain" icon="github">Text-to-SQL conversion with Mistral + LangChain</a>

-<a href="https://github.com/neondatabase/neon-postgresql-expert" description="Create and publish a custom Postgres GPT Expert using OpenAI's GPT" icon="github">Postgres GPT Expert</a>
+<a href="https://neon.tech/blog/openais-gpt-store-is-live-create-and-publish-a-custom-postgres-gpt-expert" description="Blog + repo: Create and publish a custom Postgres GPT Expert using OpenAI's GPT" icon="openai">Postgres GPT Expert</a>

 </DetailIconCards>

-## AI tools and platforms
+## AI tools

 Learn about popular AI tools and how to use them with Neon Postgres.

 <DetailIconCards>

-<a href="https://docs.chainlit.io/get-started/overview" description="An open-source Python package to build production ready Conversational AI" icon="openai">Chainlit</a>

 <a href="/docs/ai/ai-google-colab" description="A cloud-based environment to write and execute Python code, perfect for machine learning and data science tasks" icon="openai">Google Colab</a>

 <a href="https://jupyter.org/" description="An open-source web application for creating and sharing documents that contain live code, equations, visualizations, and narrative text" icon="openai">Jupyter Notebook</a>

 <a href="https://notebooks.azure.com/" description="A cloud-based Jupyter notebook service integrated with Azure machine learning services for creating, running, and sharing notebooks" icon="openai">Microsoft Azure Notebooks</a>

-<a href="https://modal.com/" description="A serverless platform for running generative AI models, large-scale batch jobs, job queues, and much more" icon="openai">Modal</a>

-<a href="https://www.gradio.app/" description="Build & share machine learning apps with anyone" icon="openai">Gradio</a>

-<a href="https://www.kaggle.com/kernels" description="Hosted Jupyter notebooks provided by Kaggle, enabling data analysis and machine learning model building using Kaggle datasets" icon="openai">Kaggle Kernels</a>

 <a href="https://aws.amazon.com/sagemaker/notebooks/" description="Managed Jupyter notebooks provided by AWS as part of the SageMaker suite, designed for building, training, and deploying machine learning models" icon="openai">Amazon SageMaker Notebooks</a>